mmiedaner/mmiedaner.github.io/_posts/2016-05-29-reviewing-code-for-fun-and-profit.md

 To summarize all of the above - there's a ten step guide to code review:

-	 1. Check filtering and validation of all user input
+`1.
+Check filtering and validation of all user input`

-	 2. Check how user input is handled on the "service layer"
+`2.
+Check how user input is handled on the "service layer"`

-	 3. Check how data is stored
+`3.
+Check how data is stored`

-	 4. Check how data is returned to the user or any other interface
+`4.
+Check how data is returned to the user or any other interface`

-	 5. Check how sensitive data is handled
+`5.
+Check how sensitive data is handled`

-	 6. Check how errors are caught and handled
+`6.
+Check how errors are caught and handled`

-	 7. Check how authorization is enforced
+`7.
+Check how authorization is enforced`

-	 8. Check how authentication is performed
+`8.
+Check how authentication is performed`

-	 9. Check all logging statements
+`9.
+Check all logging statements`

-	10. Check for comments like:  TODO or FIXME
+`10.
+Check for comments like:  TODO or FIXME`

 I am curious to hear your thoughts on this topic.
 Cheers!